GOOD FOOD. GOOD WINE. GOOD COMPANY.

 During his 30-year career in corporate communications in Europe and the United States he gained experience managing a particularly broad spectrum of communications programs, including managing newspaper and magazine production, film and television production, corporate advertising campaigns, and major recognition events in Europe and Asia.

 He became Bailli de Naples in 2016 and was awarded a Silver Medal by then Bailli Délégué Hal Small in 2017.
-During Roger’s tenure the Bailliage reached a total of 143 members and remarkably maintained the ranking of the largest of about 120 bailliages in the nation for three consecutive years (2017-2019).

 As Bailli, Roger immediately set out to enlist the professional expertise available in the ranks of such a large membership.
 He created a Wine Committee mostly comprising members with professional experience in the industry as growers, retailers or sommeliers.
 Similarly, he assembled a Dinner Committee comprising members with experience in the hospitality industry and created an Advisory Board drawing on the experience of senior-ranking veteran members.